suixinsuo/olympus-protocol/docs/OlympusIndex.md

 function enableWhitelist(WhitelistKeys _key) external onlyOwner returns(bool)
 ```
 #### &emsp;Description
-> Owner of the Index can eanble a category of whitelist to protect the index.
+> Owner of the Index can enable a category of whitelist to protect the index.
-There are three categories of whitelist avaialbe to choose: </br>
+There are three categories of whitelist available to choose: </br>
-1: Investment</br>
+0: Investment</br>
-2: Maintenance </br>
+1: Maintenance </br>
-3: Admin</br>
+2: Admin</br>
-If type 1 Investment whitelist is enabled, only users' addresses that are added to the whitelist are allowed to invest on the index.
+If type 0 Investment whitelist is enabled, only users' addresses that are added to the whitelist are allowed to invest on the index.
-If type 2 Maintenance whitelist is enabled, only users' addresses that have been added to the whitelist are allowed to withdraw investment, rebalance the index tokens or buy tokens; otherwise, only owner of the index can perform those actions.
+If type 1 Maintenance whitelist is enabled, only users' addresses that have been added to the whitelist are allowed to trigger the withdraw process, rebalance the tokens or trigger the allocation process; otherwise, only the owner of the index can perform those action.
-Type 3 Admin whitelist is not used on Index for now.
+Type 2 Admin whitelist is not used on Index for now.

 #### &emsp;Parameters
 > \_key: A specific category of whitelist to be enabled for the index.
-There are the following three keys avaialbe to choose:</br>
+Three categories of whitelist are available:</br>
-1: Investment</br>
+0: Investment</br>
-2: Maintenance </br>
+1: Maintenance </br>
-3: Admin</br>
+2: Admin</br>

 #### &emsp;Returns
 > Whether the function executed successfully or not.